csexton/codeography.com/_posts/2013-09-23-how_i_setup_chruby.markdown

 date: 2013-09-23
 ---

+**Update 8/13/2014: I updated the paths and the .zshenv script for latest version in homebrew**

 After having another battle with pow and rvm I thought I would give [chruby](https://github.com/postmodern/chruby) a go.
 So my little experiment went something like this:

 ```bash